Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Conclusion

 \section{Conclusion}

 Unconventional superconductivity in strongly correlated systems is a phenomenon involving many degrees of freedom.
 Consequently, the space of possible order parameters is broad and identifying the right symmetry is a challenging process.
-In this paper, we present a formalism to study frequency-dependent correlation-enhanced pairing, starting from realistic electronic structures that characterize the normal states of multi-orbital systems with SOC.
+In this paper, we present a general formalism to study frequency-dependent correlation-enhanced pairing, starting from realistic electronic structures that characterize the normal states of multi-orbital systems with SOC.
 We apply it to the archetypal unconventional superconductor SRO for which the normal state is extremely well understood, while the superconducting one continues to evade clear theoretical propositions with seemingly contradicting experimental evidences.

 We start by projecting DFT wave functions on a localized basis set of $4d$-$t_{2g}$ orbitals of the Ru atom.
-We discuss how SOC couples orbitals with different spins, yet preserves a pseudospin symmetry when considering intra-layer wave-vectors.
+We discuss how SOC couples orbitals with different spins, yet preserves a pseudospin symmetry for intra-layer wave-vectors.
 We use the RPA approximation to obtain dressed \textit{p-h} susceptibilities.
 While SOC entangles the spin and charge channels, the magnetic and density Stoner factors remain relevant indicators of the amount of spin and charge fluctuations.

 In \textit{p-h} fluctuation mediated pairing, correlation-enhanced pairing is studied by inspecting \textit{p-p} vertex corrections through the Eliashberg equation.
-It is extremely difficult to solve when considering all momenta, orbitals, spins and frequencies, the electronic quantum numbers.
+It is extremely difficult to solve when considering all momenta, orbitals, spins and frequencies, the relevant quantum numbers.
 Using pseudospin symmetry and Pauli principle, we map the inter-pseudospin channel to an equation that does not involve spins, thus greatly reduces the numerical costs of the Eliashberg equation.

 Because of SOC, we find complex and rich SCOPs that involve all quantum numbers.
 The ubiquitous coexistence between even and odd contributions in the exchange of spins, relative momenta, orbitals and relative frequencies invites us to define $SPOT$ decomposition to characterize SCOPs.
 Moreover, we show under which irreps of the $D_{4h}$ space group each quantum number transforms.
-While time-reversal symmetry is ambiguous because of the global phase invariance of superconducting states, we use the pure $SPOT$ character of the intra-orbital components to extend the space of irreps to include states with odd-$\omega$ intra-orbital components.
+We use the pure $SPOT$ character of the intra-orbital components to extend the space of irreps to include states with odd-frequency intra-orbital components.